 There are two forms of graft-versus-host disease: acute and chronic.
 Patients who develop acute GVHD usually do so during the first three months after transplant.

 Once your blood counts begin to recover and approach safe levels, you will be weaned off of antibiotics, and blood and platelet transfusions.
 If there are no major complications, you will be discharged from the hospital and followed for several weeks or months in the outpatient clinic.

 During this time, you will need to remain close to the hospital so that any serious complications can be treated quickly.

-- If you had an allogeneic transplant (a transplant using donor cells), you will need to remain close to the hospital for at least the first 100 days after transplant.
+- If you had an allogeneic transplant (a transplant using donor cells), you will need to remain close to the hospital for approximately the first 100 days after transplant.

 - If you had an autologous transplant (using your own cells) your follow-up at the outpatient clinic will be shorter.

 It's common for a patient to be re-admitted to the hospital for a short period of time during the first year after transplant.
 Although this can feel like a setback, it is a normal part of the recovery process.

 Eventually, the clinic visits will become more infrequent and you will be ready to return home, where your local physician will coordinate your care.

 (To view this page in Spanish click here)